LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 chip of ice turns out to lower the temperature one degree each time.
 You test the temperature each time, and also print out the temperature before reducing the temperature.
-In C# you could write and run the code below, saved in example program cool.cs:
+In C# you could write and run the code below, saved in example program :repsrc:`cool/cool.cs`:

 .. literalinclude:: ../source/examples/cool/cool.cs
    :start-after: chunk